learn-co-curriculum/iOShopping-Cart/README.md

 Open the `iOShoppingCart.xcworkspace` file.
 You should see the familiar `FISAppDelegate` class and a `FISItem` class set up already.

-I. Create a new `FISShoppingCart` class the inherits from `NSObject`.
+I. Create a new `FISShoppingCart` class that inherits from `NSObject`.
 Import `FISItem` into `FISShoppingCart`'s header file.
 Declare one property, an `NSMutableArray` called `items`.
 Declare the following 11 methods in `FISShoppingCart.h`: